 So when people refer to the current stock price, it is simply the price of the last trade.

 It is a historical price – but during market hours, that’s usually mere seconds ago for very liquid stocks.

 The Role Of The Market Maker

 The order book is the primary method for matching buys and sells efficiently.
-However, a number of exchanges have alternative mechanisms to keep transactions moving smoothly.
+However, a number of exchanges have alternative mechanisms to keep transactions moving smoothly and to ensure liquidity.